HarmanAlt/X3/README.md

 ## Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions:
+- Create an issue in the repository
+- Check the documentation

+## Note

+This is a frontend-only demonstration application.
+All data is mock data and no actual backend server is required.
+The application showcases a complete attendance management system interface with realistic functionality.